pktmasseta/pktmasseta.github.io/_activities/brotherhood.md

 ###### House Retreat

 Every year, our Personnel Director organizes a house retreat dedicated to assessing the direction of the chapter.
-In the past, the entire house has gone camping, gone to retreat centers, had lock-ins, and others.
+In the past, the entire house has gone camping, gone to retreat centers, spent the night at beach houses, and others.